Colors

 focus color demo

-Focus is used to highlight interactive elements when they receive keyboard or programmatic focus.
-It provides a clear visual indicator to support accessibility and help users understand where they are on the page when navigating without a mouse.
+Focus highlights interactive elements when they receive keyboard or programmatic focus.
+It provides a clear visual indicator that helps users understand their location on the page when navigating without a mouse.

 Focus on light